ABO RhD Test Tube Method

 • Microscopic examination: Careful observation under a microscope allows technicians to distinguish true agglutination from artifacts even with subtle reactions, ensuring accurate interpretation despite concentration variations.

-What happens if there is no time for blood typing?
+What happens if there is no time for ABO Rh test (blood group typing)?

-In extremely critical situations when there is absolutely no time for blood typing, medical professionals may resort to administering universal donor blood, also known as O negative (O Rh-) blood.
+In extremely critical situations when there is absolutely no time for ABO Rh test blood typing, medical professionals may resort to administering universal donor blood, also known as O negative (O Rh-) blood.
 This is because:

 • O negative blood lacks both A and B antigens: As a result, individuals with any blood type (A, B, AB, or O) can safely receive O negative blood without triggering an immune response due to incompatibility.